Ben Mitchell

 Contact Details

-Before coming to the Bar, Ben taught Law at Trinity College Dublin and Queen Mary University of London.
+Before coming to the Bar, Ben taught law at Trinity College Dublin and Queen Mary University of London.
 He completed a PhD in education, equality and human rights law in 2016 at Trinity College Dublin.
-Ben continues his academic writing as a contributor to various legal books and blogs.

 Specialisms